mosip/documentation/docs/ctk-sdk-setup.md

-# How to set up an SDK?

-A partner can test their biometric SDK with MOSIP's compliace tool kit uisng two different ways:
+A partner can test both their JAR based or docker service based biometric SDKs with MOSIP's compliace tool kit.
+As part of this documentation we have provided the steps that can be followed by the partner to enabling testing both the types of solutions.

-* Using SDK jar
-* Using Docker service

 ## Test using a SDK JAR